Definitions, Methods and Associated Regulations

 Length Limit – Minimum Length Limit : The shortest length of a fish of a designated species that can be kept.
 MAXIMUM LENGTH LIMIT: The maximum length of a fish of a designated species that can be kept.
 PROTECTED LENGTH LIMIT: A size limit that prohibits anglers from keeping fish within a designated size group.
 Unless otherwise specified, all fish are measured from the front of the lower jaw with the mouth closed to the tip of the tail with tail lobes pressed together when laid flat on a rule.
 All fish not meeting the length limit requirements for a particular water or species must be immediately released into the water where caught.

-Rough Fish – Gar (except alligator gar), bowfin, common carp, Asian carp (grass carp, bighead carp, silver carp), sucker (including buffalo), bullhead and drum.
+Rough Fish – Gar (except alligator gar), bowfin, common carp, Asian carp (grass carp, bighead carp, silver carp), sucker (including buffalo), bullhead, yellow bass and drum.

 Sport Fish – see game fish.